 Regional Tourism Info: Thompson Okanagan Tourism

 Once upon a time, there was a golfer who docked his boat at a golf course and walked onto said golf course for a round of championship golf.
 True story.
 Where is this mythical place, you ask?
-Hyde Mountain Golf Club in the Shuswap region of beautiful British Columbia.
+Mara Hills Golf Resort in the Shuswap region of beautiful British Columbia.
 The Shuswap is well-known as the houseboating capital of BC - if not Canada (oh, go on, the world!).
 It also just happens to be a hidden jewel of a golf area, offering incredible value on amazing golf courses.
 Here you can beat both the heat (thanks to lakeside golf course settings beneath snow-capped mountain peaks, with their accompanying breezes), and the crowds!
-Plus, that really was a true story: at Hyde Mountain you can quite literally dock your houseboat at their marina, then hop on a complimentary shuttle service up to the Clubhouse and your tee time.
+Plus, that really was a true story: at Mara Hills Golf Resort you can quite literally dock your houseboat at their marina, then hop on a complimentary shuttle service up to the Clubhouse and your tee time.
 Houseboat: check.
 Golf clubs: check.
 Dream summer vacation: check.

 Average Summer Temps: 14°-22°C (57°-72°F)